richardking/richardking.github.com/_posts/2013-10-11-rspec-before-let.markdown

 ![before-all code example](/assets/before-all.png)

-After the code example above is run, there will be 3 records in the Tag database.
+After the above code example is run, there will be 3 records stored in the Tag table.

 **before(:each)**